This article originally appeared on Tonic

 “When people feel very defensive, they often have lower-quality apologies that are less likely to be accepted by the other person," Vazeou-Nieuwenhuis says.
 "In the future, we could look at whether having more self-compassion could actually lead to a better-quality apology.”

 Better apologies increase the likelihood of healthy reconciliation, which could lead to significant positive impacts on the overall health of a relationship.
 But it’s also possible that self-compassion could have adverse effects.
-Self-compassionate people could conceivably be less likely to apologise, due to an increased willingness to accept one’s flaws as a natural part of being human.
+Self-compassionate people could conceivably be less likely to apologize, due to an increased willingness to accept one’s flaws as a natural part of being human.
 Taken too far, a less condemning attitude toward personal wrongdoings could potentially backfire, and decrease the likelihood of making amends.